JenieX/responsive-images/README.md

 # [Responsive Images](https://imagekit.io/responsive-images)

+**Note** : If the bigger image was loaded first, then a lower version of it will not be loaded even if it matches certain rules.

 |       Method       |                                       Usage                                       |      Complexity      |
 | :----------------: | :-------------------------------------------------------------------------------: | :------------------: |
 |      `srcset`      |               fixed-size images that take most the viewport width.                |        Simple        |